Reliable Deck Repairs for McCoy Homes

 Will homeowners insurance cover deck repair?

-Homeowners insurance may cover deck repair, but it depends on the cause of the damage and your specific policy.
-Most policies cover sudden and accidental damage, such as wind, hail, fire, or impact damage.
+Homeowners insurance may cover deck repair, but it varies with the circumstances and your insurer’s terms.
+Most policies typically include unexpected events, such as storms, fire, or falling tree limbs.

-If your deck is damaged by one of these qualifying events, your insurance company may help cover repair or replacement costs after the deductible.
+If your deck is damaged by one of these insured risks, your insurance company may help cover repair or replacement costs after the deductible.
 Issues like rot, termite damage, or age related wear are considered outside of coverage.
-These issues are considered maintenance responsibilities for the homeowner.
+These types of damage are treated as the homeowner’s responsibility.

 How much should deck repairs cost?